aldingsgit/aldingsgit.github.io/index.md

 ### So what about our friend?

-So in the case of my intern friend, what is the appropriate rior distribution to use?
+So in the case of my intern friend, what is the appropriate prior distribution to use?

+Well, we can think of the outcome of my friend getting an offer or not as a random variable.

+A random variable is essentially the outcome of an result generation process like a coin flip or roll of a die.

+Random variables generated out of this kind of process are known as a Bernoulli trial, which is a special case of the binomial theorem setting n, or the number of trials to one to correspond to the reality that there'll be only one result - either he gets the fulltime offer or he doesnt.

+EQ_8

-We could try using the beat distribution which is the conjugate prior.
+For both the Bernoulli trial and bionmial theorem, the beta distribution is the corresponding conjugate prior.

-This equation can be wrote out:
+The beta distribution is a family of continuous probability distributions defined on the interval from zero to one parametrized by two positive shape parameters, denoted by α and β, that appear as exponents of the random variable and control the shape of the distribution:

 EQ_7

-If we set alpha and beta to be one we get a probability of 0.5
+If we set alpha and beta to be one, we get a probability of 0.5 we gte the following result:

+EQ_9

+But if we assume the mean of the probability was left of cetner such as, the probability would be greater than one.

+We might correspond this to information from sound bites heard by ________, which can form the basis of a prior.

+Or the observation that ____ in his life typically succeeded.

+Which is all to say if we did the decision tree something like this:

+EQ_10

+And did all the math out to be something like this:

+EQ11

+Here are the results you'd get with the __ in the ___ row and ___ in the other row.

 <img src="images/Sensitivity_table.JPG?raw=true"/>

+### So what does this all mean?

 He should feel good and optimisti cabout the future while acknowledging there is some level of uncertainty simply outside of his control.
 And